ikercb2000/notes_repo/README.md

   <img src="images/Umeda_Sky.jpg" alt="Me at the Umeda Sky Building" width="350">
 </p>

 My name is Iker Caballero Bragagnini, I am a graduate student in Statistics and Mathematics with a background in Economics and Econometrics.
 I also work in the financial industry as a Quantitative Researcher & Developer for a Dutch fund and I also worked as a Quantitative Risk Analyst at Deloitte.
 My passion is mathematics and statistics, and I specialize in mathematical finance and financial statistics.
 Hence, most of the time I study technical topics.
+If you want to know more, please checkout my [CV](docs/.pdf).

 *My Ambition*
 ------------